diglesia/delaIglesiaetal_Data/README.md

       /norm_idf: Data to conduct the experiments using a Inverse Document Frequency-based representation of the documents with normalization
       /norm_tfidf: Data to conduct the experiments using a Term Frequency*Inverse Document Frequency-based representation with normalization

-      Each subfolder contain three parts:
+      Each subfolder contains three parts:

             /cv_splits: splits for cross-validation experiments
                   /10-fold: splits for 10-fold cross-validation